INFORMEDCODE/tna-keepr/docs/signinpage.md

 ## TODO:

--   separate the form component from the card component to the image block doesn't have to be duplicated
+~~- separate the form component from the card component to the image block doesn't have to be duplicated~~

+-   maybe add react-icons (font awesome) the provider buttons